Regd.No.: 126198/071/072

 Day 27 : Fly to Kathmandu from Bhadarpur and transfer to hotel

-If its overnight at Fickal or Bhirtamode a short drive of an hour to Bhadrapur airport, depending upon the flight time board on the plane for a scenic and awesome panorama of mountains all the way to Kathmandu, which takes about 45 minutes, arriving in Kathmandu domestic terminal, our staff will transfer you back to respective hotels with rest of the afternoon free for shopping or individual activities.
+If it's overnight at Fickal or Bhirtamode a short drive of an hour to Bhadrapur airport, depending upon the flight time board the plane for a scenic and awesome panorama of mountains to Kathmandu, which takes about 45 minutes, arriving in Kathmandu domestic terminal, our staff will transfer you back to respective hotels with rest of the afternoon free for shopping or individual activities.

 Day 28 : International departure homeward bound.

-Last day in Nepal with wonderful memorable time in Himalaya to Kanchejunga’s North & South Base Camps Trek with Team Himalaya and transfer to airport for the flight back home or to respective destination.
+Last day in Nepal with a wonderful memorable time in the Himalayas to Kanchenjunga North & South Base Camps Trek with Team Himalaya and transfer to the airport for the flight back home or to respective destination.

 What Is Included ?

-• Twin sharing accommodation in Kathmandu at tourist standard hotels on bed / breakfast basis.
+• Twin-sharing accommodation in Kathmandu at tourist standard hotels on a bed/breakfast basis.
 (Single room supplement at extra cost if required)

-• Twin sharing accommodation in Bhiratnagar or in Ilam (as per the itinerary) at tourist standard hotels on full board basis includes dinner-breakfast.
+• Twin-sharing accommodation in Bhiratnagar or Ilam (as per the itinerary) at tourist standard hotels on a full board basis includes dinner-breakfast.
 (Single room supplement at extra cost if required)

-• Applicable TIMS (Trekking Information Management Systems) and Kanchenjunga Park permits fees.
+• Applicable TIMS (Trekking Information Management Systems) and Kanchenjunga Park permit fees.

-• Service of trekking guides / porters and other field staff with daily wages-medical insurance, meals and transportation allowance.
+• Service of trekking guides/porters and other field staff with daily medical insurance, meals, and transportation allowance.

-• Welcome dinner in Kathmandu at authentic Nepalese restaurant with cultural programs.
+• Welcome dinner in Kathmandu at an authentic Nepalese restaurant with cultural programs.

 • Down jackets-sleeping bags (with inner linear) and comprehensive medical kits.

-• Transportation on Private Vehicle before trek with trips briefing with full information and reconfirmation of your international air tickets also.
+• Transportation on a Private Vehicle before the trek with a trip briefing with full information and reconfirmation of your international air tickets also.

-• Domestic Airfare Kathmandu to Bhiratnagar or Bhadrapur as well Sukhetar-Taplejung (as per the itinerary based) and back to Kathmandu via the same route as above.
+• Domestic Airfare from Kathmandu to Bhiratnagar or Bhadrapur as well as Sukhetar-Taplejung (as per the itinerary) and back to Kathmandu via the same route as above.

 • Trip achievement appreciation certificate and Team Himalaya complimentary T-shirts.